osm-search/Nominatim/docs/customize/Settings.md

 the import.
 When this option is unset, then osm2pgsql uses a PsotgreSQL table to store the locations.

+When a relative path is given, then the flatnode file is created/searched relative to the project directory.

 !!! warning

     The flatnode file is not only used during the initial import but also